Same Words, Different Judgments: How Preferences Vary Across Modalities

-An optional text box asking raters why they preferred one response over the other is also presented to participants for qualitative analysis.
-We present responses sequentially since there is no way to present audio side-by-side, as can be done with text to minimize order effects, and aim to compare primacy or recency effects cross-modality.
+An optional text box asked raters why they preferred one response over the other for qualitative analysis.
+We presented both text and audio responses sequentially to explicitly compare order effects across modality.

-Audio responses must be played in full on the first listen---participants cannot skip ahead or scrub through the timeline.
-After the initial playback, participants can replay the audio as many times as needed, ensuring parity with the text condition where responses can be re-read at will.
+Audio responses required full playback on the first listen---participants could not skip ahead or scrub through the timeline.
+After the initial playback, participants could replay the audio as many times as needed, ensuring parity with the text condition where responses could be re-read at will.

-In addition to explicit ratings, we track behavioral and temporal indicators.
-We log: (1) total decision time (prompt onset to rating submission), (2) deliberation time in audio condition (time from completion of last audio listen to rating submission), (3) intermediate rating changes to capture preference reversals between responses during the evaluation process, (4) number of audio replays per response, (5) total session duration, and (6) completion rates across modalities to assess dropout patterns.
-For participants who change their ratings before final submission, we track both the number of reversals and, in the audio condition, whether reversals occurred after fully listening to both clips.
-We also track presentation and ordering effects by recording: which response appears first on screen and the sequential position (1-20) of each rating within a participant's session to assess fatigue effects.